Address books FAQ

 You can enter party records either in the global address book or on the appropriate entity page.
 When you add a record in one location, the same record is always added in the other location.
 For example, if you add a party record for a customer in the global address book, the record is also added on the Customer page.
 Likewise, if you add a party record for a customer on the Customer page, the record is also added in the global address book.
 Use the following guidelines to decide where you should enter new party records:

 - Creating a party record when you don't know the entity type – If you must create a party record but don't know the entity type (for example, you don't know whether the entity is a customer or an opportunity), create the record in the global address book.
 You can select the entity type later.

 - Creating a party record when you know the entity type – If you know the entity type for the party, you can create a record on the applicable page for that type.
 For example, create a record for a customer on the Customer page.
 When you create and save a record by using the appropriate entity page, the record is automatically created in the global address book.

 Can I translate address information for party records?

-You can set up translations of address information, so that the information appears in your user language (system language) in Microsoft Dynamics 365 for Finance and Operations but in another language on documents such as sales orders.
+You can set up translations of address information, so that the information appears in your user language (system language) in your program, but in another language on documents such as sales orders.
 You can enter translations for country/region names, address purposes, and name sequences.
 For example, your system language is Danish, and you create a sales order for a customer in France.
 In this case, you can view the customer record in Danish in the program but display the address information in French on the printed sales order.
 When you set up translations, you should enter a translation for every item in the list.
 Any item that you don't enter a translation for will appear in the system language.
 For example, your system language is Danish, and you send a document to a customer in Spain.
 If you haven't entered Spanish (ESP) translations for the address information, that information will appear in Danish both in the program and on the printed document.